 Even if you have mastered a few phrases in Greek, people may give you an answer you don’t understand.
 In this case, the best thing to say is ‘Den katalavéno’, I don’t understand.

 4. I would like the bill please – To logariasmó parakaló

 Whether you sit at a taverna table for a long meal, or are just ordering two beers, at some point you will need to get the bill.

 As you already know the word parakaló, you only need to learn the word for ‘bill’, which is ‘to logariasmó’, with a soft g.

 Plot twist: if you want to say the phrase 100% correctly, you would in fact need to say ‘Tha íthela to logariasmó parakaló’, where ‘tha íthela’ means ‘I would like’.

 Yet, the last two words are more than enough – even if you only say ‘parakalo’ or ‘logariasmó’, you will definitely get the message across.
 Please avoid the dated practice of clicking your fingers, which is considered rude.

-Once you get the bill, consider leaving a tip, unless you were really unhappy with the food or the service.
+Once you get the bill, please leave a tip, unless you were really unhappy with the food or the service.
 Here’s my guide on tipping in Greece.

 5. Where is the toilet please – Pou ine i tualéta parakaló

 Given the absence of public toilets in most tourist destinations in Greece, it’s always useful to know how to ask for a toilet.

 The word ‘tualéta’ indicates a bathroom, washroom, restroom, or however else you may call it in your local language.

 The Greek phrase ‘pou einai’, meaning ‘where is?’, can be used for anything you are looking for – the beach, the taxi stand, the best taverna on the island, the Acropolis in Athens.

 Tip: Do carry your own toilet paper in case there is none, and DO NOT flush it in the tualéta.
 Here’s why you shouldn’t flush toilet paper in Greece.

 6. How much is this – Póso káni